Meet our Teachers

 Anela Medeiros- Toddler Teacher, 'Ohi'a Class

 An alum of MOMI, Anela has had the privilege of working in each classroom environment from Toddler to Middle School over the past ten years.
-Most recently, she coordinated the Primary Aftercare program.
-Anela holds an associate's degree and will complete her bachelor's degree at Chaminade University Honolulu in Early Childhood Education within the next ten months.
+Anela has a Bachelor's degree at Chaminade University Honolulu in Early Childhood Education.

-At present, she is also pursuing her Montessori Toddler credential from The Center for Guided Montessori Studies, a MACTE accredited training center based in Tampa, Florida.
-Anela enjoys going to the beach and spending time with her family.
+Anela recieved her Montessori Toddler credential from The Center for Guided Montessori Studies, a MACTE accredited training center based in Tampa, Florida in May 2020.
+She enjoys going to the beach and spending time with her family.

 Alejandra joined MOMI in 2007.
 She has served in a number of different capacities, including Assistant in the Kamani Primary classroom, where she is now the Lead Teacher.
 She completed her AMI Primary training at the Montessori Institute of San Diego in 2007 and also holds an English Preschool teaching certificate in Uruguay, where she was born and raised.